Home Features Explore Munros Munro Map Reviews Get the App

 An Teallach should only be attempted in summer conditions by most walkers, when long daylight hours and more stable weather provide reasonable margins for the technical terrain.
 Even in summer, weather can deteriorate rapidly, and the exposed ridge becomes dangerous in high winds or when wet.
 The technical sections require dry rock for safe passage, making An Teallach unsuitable for ascent in rain or immediately after wet weather.

 Winter ascents of Bidein a' Ghlas Thuill and the An Teallach traverse are serious alpine mountaineering expeditions requiring full winter skills, ice axe, crampons, ropes, and extensive experience.
 The ridge becomes a genuine winter climb in snow and ice conditions, far beyond the capabilities of summer hill walkers.
 Spring and autumn can provide excellent conditions, though be prepared for wintry weather even in these shoulder seasons.
-Check forecasts carefully and be prepared to abandon the attempt if conditions are unsuitable.

 The route begins at Corrie Hallie Car Park, accessed via the A832 in Wester Ross between Braemore Junction and…